todarom3/SeniorProject/README.md

 Start to make the user interface serve as a connection between the data generation/ingestion, toy model, dashboard, and database
 Start to make the midterm presentation

-Week 7: Completing Midterm Preperations and User Interface:
+Week 7: Completing Midterm Preperations:
-Complete setting up the first version of the user interface
-Make sure all components of the project are connected and ready for the midterm
 Finish making the midterm presentation
 Prepare to present in person on 3/17

 // Future weeks will be updated to reflect what was actually done, as alot has changed since we first made the schedule (we did alot of things earlier than listed)

-Week 8: Midterm Presentation and New Improvements :
+Week 8: Midterm Presentation and New Improvements:
 Present the Midterm
-Other work TBD
+Work on finishing the API that connects the machine learning model and the dashboard

+// Future weeks work TBD we will document as we go:

-Week 9: Machine Learning Model Development:
+Week 9: API and Project Updates:
-Train and test initial ML models
-Compare model performance
-Select final model approach
+Complete the API connection
+Have the dashboard display the results of the model

-Week 10: Model Integration:
+Week 10:
-Integrate ML results with database
-Store fraud predictions and scores
-Validate model outputs

-Week 11: API Development:
-Build REST API to access fraud results
-Connect database to backend services
-Test API endpoints

-Week 12: Dashboard Development:
-Design and implement dashboard UI
-Visualize fraud trends and flagged transactions
-Connect dashboard to API

-Week 13: System Integration & Testing:
-Run full pipeline end-to-end
-Fix bugs and performance issues
-Finalize documentation

-Week 14: Final Polish & Presentation:
-Prepare final demo and presentation
-Clean up code and repository
-Submit final deliverables
+More updates to transaction generator
+more updates to machine learning model

 ## Toy Model Setup & Run